-Even though Control Change messages only access one function at a time, some people prefer programing presets of several Control Change messages inside their MIDI controler, instead of sending Program Change messages to access a preset stored in the 222.
+Even though Control Change messages only access one function at a time, some people prefer programing presets of several Control Change messages inside their MIDI controler, instead of sending Program Change messages to access a preset stored in the 444.

-MIDI controller in a higher price range like the RJM Mastermind GT offer the possibility to send the Control Change presets in an "intelligent" way, meaning it also sends CC messages to switch the currently used amp or cabinet off before switching on another one.
-This is important as the 222 has certain rules and orders for the switching process to protect your amps from any damage. (see "switching rules & protection).
-For this scenario you should use the 222 Control Change mode "0".
+Some MIDI controller such as the RJM Mastermind GT offer the possibility to send Control Change presets in an "intelligent" way.
+That means CC messages are sent to switch the currently selected amp or cabinet off before switching on another one.
+This is important due to the 444s certain rules and orders for the switching process to protect your amps from any damage. (see "switching rules & protection").